 Academic Affairs Policy Section 4.05-01

 Specific procedures exist at the University of Georgia for students who wish to appeal a decision on an academic matter.
 At the university level, the Educational Affairs Committee of the University Council considers students' petitions and appeals.
-Excluded from these procedures is any allegation involving discrimination or harassment in violation of the University of Georgia Non-Discrimination and Anti-Harassment Policy and the University of Georgia Sexual Orientation Policy.
+Excluded from these procedures is any allegation involving discrimination or harassment in violation of the University of Georgia Non-Discrimination and Anti-Harassment Policy and the University of Georgia Sexual Misconduct Policy.
 Those matters shall be referred to the appropriate office as required by the applicable policy.
 The policy and procedures used in the academic appeal process follows.

 The Bylaws of the University Council of the University of Georgia give authority to the Educational Affairs Committee to hear student appeals on academic matters.
 The Bulletin specifies that the Educational Affairs Committee (EAC) shall have authority to readmit students following second dismissal from the institution.
 The Bylaws specify that the Committee will hear appeals on academic matters generally and, in addition, have special responsibility for hearing appeals on academic matters emanating from the Division of Academic Enhancement and University Studies and grade appeals from throughout the institution.
 The following procedures have been developed since the establishment of the Educational Affairs Committee in 1975.
 They are organized with respect to the types of appeals assigned to the Educational Affairs Committee.